Taitava/obsidian-shellcommands-documentation/Assets/Templates/Event.template.md

 ## Variables

 %% Use either this: %%
-This event does not provide additional event specific variables, but all [[Variables - general principles#^normal-variables|normal variables]] are available.
+This event does not provide additional event specific variables, but all [[All variables#Normal variables|normal variables]] are available.

 %% Or this: %%
-In addition to [[Variables - general principles#^normal-variables|normal variables]], the following variables are available during this event:
+In addition to [[All variables#Normal variables|normal variables]], the following variables are available during this event:

 - [[{{VARIABLE}}]]